LionWeb-io/lionweb-repository/configuration.md

 * **PGUSER** (default `postgres`): The username used to connect to the Postgres server
 * **PGPASSWORD** (default `lionweb`): The password used to connect to the Postgres server
 * **PGROOTCERT** (default _none_): If present, the root certificate is used to verify SSL connections.
   It should indicate a file.
+It should not be used with `PGROOTCERTCONTENT`.
+* **PGROOTCERTCONTENT** (default _none_): If present, the root certificate is used to verify SSL connections.
+    It should indicate the content of the file certificate.
+It should not be used with `PGROOTCERT`.

 ## Node application configuration